 As the Venerable Lopon Pemela commented in the catalogue, ‘In the Buddhist arts, there is a common thread that runs through each discipline: compassionate aspiration for the enlightenment of sentient beings.
 Whether it is an artist who is a Buddha emanation, a sacred ringsel from the cremated body of a high lama, or a thangka painting of an enlightened being, the Buddhist principle of liberation for all is the prominent theme.
 The art both represents and embodies Buddha nature.
 These embodiments offer all beings a chance to recognise their own inner Buddha.
 These arts help point the way toward the true essence and process of revealing this Buddha nature – the real blessing of Buddhist art’.
 In deciding on an object’s origin, one relies on knowledge of specific characteristics that distinguish the origin of one work of art from another.
 In the case of Himalayan bronze images, those characteristics can determine whether it is Nepalese, Tibetan (central, eastern or western), Sino-Tibetan, Kashmir, Swat Valley, Pala, etc.

-Two outstanding images in the exhibition have characteristics that cannot be attributed specifically to any of the above – a 19th century gilt bronze image of Vajrasattva in yab-yum position and an 18th century gilt bronze Maitreya.
+Two outstanding images in this exhibition of the Sacred Art of Bhutan have characteristics that cannot be attributed specifically to any of the above – a 19th century gilt bronze image of Vajrasattva in yab-yum position and an 18th century gilt bronze Maitreya.
 The mudra and asana of each are iconographically orthodox, but the details are puzzling.
 The base of the Vajrasattva, normally of double lotus petal form, is a single band of open flowers, possibly peonies.
 The Maitreya is seated on a dais, again iconographically orthodox, but the four corners of the base are raised on triangular cloud-form feet.
 It would appear that these design components are indeed Bhutanese.

 The exhibition, in its first location in Honolulu, was divided into a number of sections, organised according to conceptual aspects of Buddhism in Bhutan to provide a structure to understand the richly symbolic content of Tantric Buddhist art.
 Shakyamuni, the historical founder of Buddhism in the 5th century BC, was the first image encountered in the exhibition.
 Paintings depicting his life and previous incarnations complement sculptural representations.
 Depictions of the five cosmic Buddha Families, such as an elaborate sculpture of Aksobhya, provide a broader definition of Buddhahood.